bumbeishvili/software-companies-in-georgia/README.md

 # Software Companies in Georgia
-List of software companies based in Georgia, ordered by employees count (based on linkedin)  and then  alphabetically
+List of software companies based in Georgia, ordered by company size  (based on linkedin)  and then  by name

 <table>